 Then click Save Changes.

-Now you want to test to see if this structure works properly.
+Now you want to test to see if enabling pretty permalinks work.

 To do this, create a new post on your site, enter a topic, and save it as a draft.
 When done, look at the permalink created.
-It should “https://yourdomain.com/name-of-post.
+It should look like this https://yourdomain.com/name-of-post.

 How To Setup Custom WordPress Permalinks

 You may decide to specify a custom structure.
 This enables you to choose the tags you want to add to the URL of your pages and posts.